dino217/grid-draw/README.md

 # grid-draw
-An etch-a-sketch like drawing pad made as part of the Odin Project's curiculum.\n www.theodinproject.com
+An etch-a-sketch like drawing pad made as part of the Odin Project's curiculum. www.theodinproject.com